 Insect soap spray has little-to-no residual effect, and only kills on direct contact, so spray it right on the pests!
 Turn over or peel open curled-up leaves as needed to reach the bugs.
 I usually get all up in there and rub the infected areas as I spray, squishing the aphids or mealybugs at the same time.

 As with all foliar sprays, it is best to apply soap spray in the evening.
 Do not apply spray in direct sunlight, as it can sunburn plant leaves.
 Soap spray can be re-applied once every 4 to 7 days as needed, and may take several treatments to solve the problem.

 Soap Spray is effective against these pests: soft-bodied insects such as aphids, mealybugs, spider mites, white flies, psyllids, scale, along with Japanese beetles and boxelder bugs.

 What exactly is DE anyway?
 DE, or Diatomaceous Earth, is made up of the fossilized remains of tiny aquatic phytoplankton called diatoms.
-It is found in the earth naturally, and extracted to be used in industrial products, spa swimming pool filters, pest control products, and even in food.
+It is found in the earth naturally, and extracted to be used in industrial products, spa swimming pool filters, organic pest control products, and even in food.
 DE comes in many grades.
 We always choose food-grade DE to use in our garden or chicken coop, which is the most pure and safe.

 Diatomaceous earth is a fine, talc-like white powder.
 To us humans, it feels silky smooth!
 However, when it comes in contact with any insect that has an exoskeleton, its microscopically sharp edges creates hundreds of abrasions on them.
 This deteriorates their bodies protective outer layer, making them desiccate – or dry out, and die.